-- Take a large (2 ½ quart should work) heavy-bottomed dish or an ovenproof gratin dish (a Le Creuset is ideal), and grease it will with the butter, then rub the ½ sliced garlic on the bottom and sides.
+- Take a large (2½ quarts will work) heavy-bottomed dish or an ovenproof gratin dish (a Le Creuset is ideal), and grease it well with the butter, then rub the ½ sliced garlic on the bottom and sides.

 - Layer the potato slices in the dish, slightly overlapping each other, seasoning each layer with the salt and pepper.
 Once one layer is added, ladle enough of the strained cream sauce to coat the potatoes.
 Repeat with the process until out of potatoes.

 - Add a little more cream, if necessary.
 The cream should just barely be peaking around the edges of the potatoes (resist the temptation to add too much cream!).

 - Sprinkle the cheese on the top of the last layer.

 - Gently press the potatoes down with the back of a large wooden spoon to submerge them in the cream.
 It’s okay if they’re not 100% covered by the cream.